-Angola based state-owned telecom telecommunication company, iAngola Cables is ready to deploy a 260 million US dollars-worth submarine fiber optic cable linking Angola and Brazil in an effort to provide high speed data connections connecting two continents.
+Angola based state-owned telecom telecommunication company, iAngola Cables is ready to deploy a 260 million US dollars-worth submarine fiber optic cable linking Angola and Brazil, the South Atlantic Cable System in an effort to provide high-speed data connections connecting two continents.

 The optical fiber cable will be 6,000 kilometers long and will link the capital Luanda (Angola) to Fortaleza (Brazil).
 The cable link is expected to be operational in 2015 and is designed to have a data transmission capacity of 40 Tbps (terabits per second).

 The bank guarantee, from two Angolan banks, was granted to state-owned company iAngola Cables and is intended to lay an undersea telecommunications cable between Angola and Brazil, called the South Atlantic Cable System, and another between Brazil and the United States, called the Americas Cable.